farbenmeer/pocket/README.md

 ## run
-the prod server for the example app after build
+the prod server for the example app
 ```bash
 yarn start
 ```
 then open [the todo-app](http://localhost:3000)

 ## develop
-you will need to run `yarn build` once, then
+the dev server will watch all dirs and even re-render the example app when the framework is changed.
 ```bash
 yarn dev
 ```
-after that the dev server will watch all dirs and even re-render the example app when the framework is changed.